Kapa: Description and uses

 Similar to tapa found elsewhere in Polynesia (the Hawaiian phoneme //k// corresponds to //t// in most other Polynesian languages), kapa differs in the methods used in its creation.
-Kapa is based primarily on the creative combination of linear elements that cross and converge to form squares, triangles, chevrons, and diagonal forms, giving a feeling of boldness and directness.
+Kapa designs primarily consist of creative combinations of linear elements that cross and converge to form squares, triangles, chevrons, and diagonal forms, giving a feeling of boldness and directness.
 Kapa was used primarily for clothing like the malo worn by men as a loincloth and the pāʻū worn by women as a wraparound.
 Kapa was also used for kīhei, a shawl or cape worn over one shoulder.
 Other uses for kapa depended on caste and a person's place in ancient Hawaiian society.

 Kapa moe (bed covers) were reserved for the aliʻi or chiefly caste—several layers of kapa would be stitched together at the edges to form a kapa moe.
 Kapa robes were used by kāhuna or priestly caste.
 Kapa was also used as banners where leis were hung from it and images of their gods were printed on it.